The antique industry has evolved over time, in step with online auctions and platforms such as eBay

 Once you’ve contextualised your antique, you should have a value bracket in mind.
 It’s important to also understand the different types of value that you can assign to your antiques.

 Auction value – this will correspond with the desirability of your antique.
-Rare and valuable items are often sold for more at auctions, where people may be willing to spend more on them.
+Rare and valuable items are often sold for more at auction houses, where people may be willing to spend more on them.

 However, commonplace items won’t drive the same price point at auction, and may sell at retail value.